menu

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Missouri City has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Missouri City has few renters and college students.
 But the biggest reason it is quieter in Missouri City than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Missouri City may be for you.

-Missouri City is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Missouri City does not have a public transit system used by locals to get to and from work.

 Demographics

-The citizens of Missouri City have a very low rate of college education: just 9.23% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Missouri City has a very low overall level of education: only 7.65% of people over 25 hold a 4-year college degree or higher.

-The per capita income in Missouri City in 2022 was $34,906, which is wealthy relative to Missouri, and middle income relative to the rest of the US.
-This equates to an annual income of $139,624 for a family of four.
+The per capita income in Missouri City in 2022 was $38,821, which is wealthy relative to Missouri, and upper middle income relative to the rest of the US.
+This equates to an annual income of $155,284 for a family of four.
 However, Missouri City contains both very wealthy and poor people as well.

-Missouri City is a somewhat ethnically-diverse city.
 The people who call Missouri City home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Missouri City residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Missouri City include German, Irish, English, Scots-Irish, and European.
+The greatest number of Missouri City residents report their race to be White, followed by Asian.
+Important ancestries of people in Missouri City include German, Scots-Irish, Irish, Italian, and English.

 The most common language spoken in Missouri City is English.
-Other important languages spoken here include French and Other Indo-European.
+Other important languages spoken here include Other Indo-European and Russian.

 Notable & Unique Neighborhood Characteristics